peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 of the delegation's NS (and glue) records.
-Parent-side entities (e.g. Registries, Registrars) typically discover these records by querying them from the child, and then use them to update the delegation's DS RRset accordingly.
+Parent-side entities (e.g. Registries, Registrars) typically discover these records by querying them from the child, and then use them to update the parent-side RRsets of the delegation accordingly.

 This document specifies that when performing such queries, parent-side entities MUST ensure that updates triggered via CDS/CDNSKEY and CSYNC